uni-course-work/PF-1st-sem-CPP/problems-sets-self.md

 | 14    | Function Overloading + Inline Functions        | 1.
 Overloaded add functions (int & double).<br>2.
 Inline function: square of number.<br>3.
 Inline function: max of two numbers.                                |
 | 15    | Structures                                     | 1. `Student` structure: input & print 3 students.<br>2. `Book` structure: find most expensive.<br>3.
 Nested structure: Student with Address.                   |
 | 16–17 | Pointers + File Handling                       | 1.
 Print value & memory address with pointer.<br>2.
 Word counter (file).<br>3.
 Reverse a string using pointers.<br>4.
 Student record system (file write/read). |

+## Final Problems
+⚡ Functional Programming Style Challenge

+Problem: Matrix Operations Library (Functional Style)

+Implement a set of functions to handle a 2D integer matrix:

+createMatrix(rows, cols) → initializes with user input.

+printMatrix(matrix) → prints neatly.

+addMatrices(a, b) → returns a new matrix that is the sum.

+multiplyMatrices(a, b) → returns the product.

+transpose(matrix) → returns transposed version.

+Restrictions:

+Use functions only (no classes, no OOP).

+Pass arrays (or vectors) by reference where needed.

+Don’t use any fancy STL shortcuts beyond basics (vector allowed).

+Why it’s good: It forces you to organize functions, manage parameters, think about memory, and build reusable utilities.
+You’ll struggle a bit with array handling but won’t drown.

+⚡ OOP Style Challenge

+Problem: Student Management System (OOP Edition)

+Build a program using classes + objects to manage students.

+Features:

+Class Student → attributes: roll number, name, marks in 5 subjects.

+Class StudentManager → stores a list of students (array/vector).

+Functions:

+addStudent() → input new student.

+printAll() → print all student details.

+getTopper() → find the student with highest average.

+searchStudent(rollNo) → returns details if found.

+File Handling (bonus): Save & load students to/from a file.